abinit/abipy_book/abipy_book/base3/lesson_base3.md

 The Fermi energy, indeed, has been taken from the previous GS-SCF calculation performed on a shifted k-mesh, the $\Gamma$ point was not included and therefore the Fermi energy is underestimated.

-To fix this problem we have to change manually the Fermi energy and set it to the maximum of the valence bands:
+To fix this problem we have to change manually the Fermi energy, and set it to the maximum of the valence bands:

 ```{code-cell}
 ebands_kpath.set_fermie_to_vbm()